-Our swimlane view groups your marketing initiatives into channels and manageable, easy-to-understand timeframes, like quarters.
+On the other hand, our swimlane view groups your marketing initiatives into channels and manageable, easy-to-understand timeframes, like quarters.

-5. The HR roadmap
+5. The HR roadmap template

 An HR roadmap is owned by an organization’s recruiters and human resources team to build and manage hiring plans and chart HR initiatives.
 It visualizes how each department within an organization will evolve and provides a snapshot of the roles being added and when.

 Each department leader can also use this roadmap to flag what resources they need and identify when their team will burst.

 This roadmap also provides insight into what HR is working on to make employees happier in their day-to-day like changes to benefits plan, new referral bonuses, etc.

-Our HR roadmap template includes a timeline view so that your organization can see which new hires will be added to the team in upcoming months, quarters or years.
+Our HR roadmap includes a timeline view so that your organization can see which new hires will be added to the team in upcoming months, quarters or years.

 Predicting exact hiring dates isn’t always possible given that some roles are more difficult to fill than others.
 Our swimlane view brings flexibility to your HR plan.

-6. The technology roadmap
+6. The technology roadmap template

 - Visualize the administration of internal processes and systems, like information security audits and tracking employee hardware.

 Our swimlane view provides a high-level snapshot of your technical priorities, and it tracks the progress of initiatives that are in progress, completed or within the backlog.

-7. The project roadmap
+7. The project roadmap template